IMH 74:4 344 346

 Father and Alvin laid the floor in the kitchen extension.
 The kitchen is now three feet longer and I don't know how

 much colder.
-At about ten o clock Father and I started in the hack to town.
-I was up at Uncle Rip's a few moments.
+At about ten o clock Father and I started in the

 Various things hindered our starting back till three o clock.
 When we got here supper was eaten and immediately